YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

     ## year:id | 0.131
     ## id      | 0.107

-In contrast, the analysis for scores of USE in math reveals a different picture.
-Although individual background still accounts for the largest portion of individual scores, the combination of year and school membership (13%) has a slightly greater impact than school membership alone (11%).
-This finding is surprising, especially when compared to the results for Russian language, and suggests that there is a greater variation in math scores from year to year.
+In contrast, the analysis for scores of USE in Mathematics reveals a different picture.
+Although individual background still accounts for the largest portion of individual scores, the combination of year and school enrollment (13%) has a slightly greater impact than school enrollment alone (11%).
+This finding is surprising, especially when compared to the results for Russian language, and suggests that there is a greater variation in Mathematics scores from year to year.
 This result is also consistent with our earlier visual analysis.